-No date has been set to hear the Charter challenge, but it is expected in 2021.
+No date has been set to hear the Charter challenge, but it is expected in Fall 2021.

-The expert evidence presented by the Justice Centre in this hearing for an injunction was in affidavit form with exhibits, totaling more than 500 pages and included the affidavits of:
+The expert evidence presented by the Justice Centre in this legal challenge is in affidavit form with exhibits, totaling more than 500 pages and includes the affidavits of:

 A respected, retired Alberta doctor and former surgeon

 An expert report from a University Professor with a PhD in Global Health Research

 An expert report from David Redman, former Executive Director of the Alberta Emergency Management Agency, retired Lieutenant Colonel, with over 25 years military experience, with vast experience in logistics and formulating plans to deal with a variety of emergencies, including pandemics.

 In addition to these experts for the injunction, the larger Charter Challenge to be heard later in 2021 includes additional evidence from:

 An Alberta doctor and Professor of Pathology and Laboratory Medicine